Stochastic-Batman/LocalSanta/README.md

 # LocalSanta

-Secret Santa, but only with people you actually know.
+Secret Santa, but only give gifts to people you actually know.

 # Inputs